Virus and Malware

 Switching Technique

-Introduction A switch is used to connect the incoming link to the desired outgoing link and directs theincoming message to the appropriate outgoing link.
+Introduction A switch is used to connect the incoming link to the desired outgoing link and directs the incoming message to the appropriate outgoing link.
 A communication switch is used to allow/stop the flow of messages through the path connecting the receiver and the transmitter.
-The switching is the manipulation of Read more…
+The role of a switch Read more…

 Loading